agreenb/agreenb.github.io/_posts/2025-02-25-handwriting.md

     - **Why it relates:** HAMSTER focuses on robotic manipulation, but 2D trajectories apply equally to handwriting.
 We can find endless images of text online but lack stroke-by-stroke datasets.
 If we just approximate or extract 2D strokes from those images, a large VLM could propose coarse strokes that a smaller policy refines into Δx, Δy commands.

 These approaches cover vision-language data, 2D trajectories, and a separation of coarse and fine control, and highlight how **trajectory-based** representation can better use foundation models for precise motion policies.
-Online handwriting is certainly a smaller domain and scope, but relies on the same fundamental transformer approach.
+Online handwriting is essentially a 2D trajectory plus a "lift pen" signal, so I thought about **modeling my data in the way that a robot model might tokenize joint and gripper signals**.

 ---